 What's your terrain like?
-Landscaping elements -- slopes, ditches, flowerbeds, ponds -- can be a challenge to keep tidy.
-If you have inclines, especially those steeper than a 15 percent grade, select a lawn tractor that has adequate traction and stability for hills.
-For properties with lots of obstacles, a zero-turn mower or a lawn tractor with a tight turning radius and reverse mowing will shorten your mowing time and reduce the amount of post-mowing cleanup.
+Landscaping elements -- slopes, ditches, flower beds, ponds -- can be a challenge to keep tidy.
+If you have hills, especially those steeper than a 15 percent grade, select a lawn tractor that has adequate traction and stability.
+For properties with lots of obstacles, a zero-turn mower or a lawn tractor with a tight turning radius and reverse mowing will shorten your mowing time and reduce post-mowing cleanup.

 How big is your property?
-Don't get pressured into buying more mower than you need.
 For flat lawns up to an acre, experts recommend a riding mower or a light-duty lawn tractor with a 42-inch deck.
-Lawns between 1 and 2 acres are best maintained by a light- or medium-duty lawn tractor with a 46-inch deck.
-For properties larger than 2 acres or with numerous obstacles, a larger lawn tractor or a zero-turn mower is best.
+Lawns between one and two acres are best maintained by a light- or medium-duty lawn tractor with a 46-inch deck.
+For properties larger than two acres or with numerous obstacles, a larger lawn tractor or a zero-turn mower might be best.